 How To Step 19

 Remove the VW Jetta oil fill cap.
-Fill the engine with 5 liters of oil that carries the VW 507 00 oil specification.
+Fill the engine with 4.5 quarts of 4.3 liters of oil that carry the VW 507 00 oil specification.
 If you don't see this spec number listed on the bottle, don't use it.
 Reinstall the oil fill cap.

 How To Step 20

 Start and run the engine for about 30 seconds.
-This will allow the VW Jetta oil filter housing to completely fill with oil giving you the opportunity to check for oil leaks.
+This will allow the VW Jetta oil filter housing to completely fill with oil allowing you to check for oil leaks.
 Observe the oil filter housing area and oil drain plug sealing areas for leaks.
-Turn engine off.
+Turn the engine off.
 With the vehicle back on a level surface, make a final oil level inspection.
-Add more VW approved oil as needed.
+Add more VW-approved oil as needed.

 NOTE: The oil level should never be above the maximum oil level indicated on the dipstick.
 When the engine oil is overfilled, excessive engine oil burn and damage to the catalytic converters can occur.
 If the oil level is over the max dipstick level, the excess oil needs to be removed from the engine.
-[The VW oil capacity on a VW Jetta 2.0 TDI is 5 liters.]
+[The VW oil capacity on a 2009-2014 Jetta 2.0 TDI is 4.3 liters or 4.5 quarts.
+USA models only.]

 How To Step 21

 Reinstall the decorative engine cover.
-Take not of the four post on the engine and align them with the four grommets on the underside of the cover.
+Take note of the four posts on the engine and align them with the four grommets on the underside of the cover.
 Gently press down on each corner.
 You'll hear a pop.

 How To Step 22